andadapt/resources/ks4/year11/cpu/PITCHME.md

 ## 2 registers to remember
 @ol
-- MAR, Memory Address Register
-- MDR - Memory Data Register
+- MAR // memory address register   Stores the address where data will be read
+- MDR memory data register, stores the data that is read from memory
+- PC -  Program counter, Stores the address of next instruction to be run -AC -  Accumulator  , stores the result of calculations
+- CIR - Current Instruction Register, , holds instructions current being executed
 @ol
 ## Never forget the ALU
 @ol
-- Its the only one not a register
+- Its not a register!
+- ALE = Arithmetic Logic Unit, its where all the math happens!
 - this often comes up
 @ol